 In January of 2009, All Peoples moved out of a small auditorium at Horace Mann Middle School into a larger assembly style auditorium.
 The new arrangement allowed growth on Sunday, additional room to worship, increased production quality, and more space for a growing children’s ministry.

 To facilitate what God was doing in San Diego, new ministries were launched to meet different needs in the church:

 - The All Peoples School of Transformation, a full-time ministry and discipleship training school (2009)

 - The Restoration House women’s recovery ministry (2011)

 - “Anchored”, All Peoples Youth Group (2011)

 2012: The Launch of a Movement

-In 2012 our leadership that God was challenging us to believe for the beginnings of a movement of churches from All Peoples Church.
-In February of 2012 we hosted our first misssions conference, World Mandate West, and were overjoyed with the turn-out as hundreds gathered from California and Arizona to receive God’s heart for the nations.
-Several church planting teams are in the works, and we’re thrilled for whatever God has in store!
+In 2012, the church leaders sensed the challenge from God to believe for the beginnings of a movement of churches from All Peoples Church.
+In February of 2012, All Peoples hosted its first missions conference, World Mandate West.
+The turnout was incredible as hundreds gathered from California and Arizona to receive God’s heart for the nations.

 - Two Sunday Services (9AM & 11AM)